ResearchComputing/Documentation/docs/running-jobs/batch-jobs.md

 #### 1. Directives

-A directive is a comment that is included at the top of a job script that tells the shell some sort of information about the script.
+A directive is a comment that is included at the top of a job script that tells the shell information about the script.

 The first directive, the shebang directive, is always on the first line of any script.
 The directive indicates which shell you want running commands in your job.
-Most users will likely utilize bash as their shell, so we will specify bash by typing:
+Most users employ bash as their shell, so we will specify bash by typing:

 ```bash
 #!/bin/bash
 ```

 The next directives that must be included with your job script are *sbatch* directives.
-These directives specifies resource requirements for a batch job.
-These directives must come after the shebang directive and before any commands are issued in the Job script.
+These directives specify resource requirements to Slurm for a batch job.
+These directives must come after the shebang directive and before any commands are issued in the job script.
 Each directive contains a flag that requests resource the job would need to complete execution.
 An sbatch directive is written as such:

 ```bash
 #SBATCH --<resource>=<amount>